Navjot-Singh718/sap-community-abap-developer-challenge/README.md

 }
 </pre>

-Do a data preview of the view entity and make sure you see data in all the columns available.
+Activate the view and do a data preview of the view entity and make sure you see data in all the columns available.

 Now you are ready to start the challenge.
 Proceed with the next steps in the blogpost to unlock question for each step.